mlswg/mls-protocol/draft-ietf-mls-protocol.md

 MakeKeyPackageRef(value) = KDF.expand(
   KDF.extract("", value), "MLS 1.0 KeyPackage Reference", 16)

-MakeLeafNodeRef(value) = KDF.expand(
-  KDF.extract("", value), "MLS 1.0 Leaf Node Reference", 16)

 MakeProposalRef(value) = KDF.expand(
   KDF.extract("", value), "MLS 1.0 Proposal Reference", 16)
 ~~~

 For a KeyPackageRef, the `value` input is the encoded KeyPackage, and the
 ciphersuite specified in the KeyPackage determines the KDF used.
 For a
-LeafNodeRef, the `value` input is the LeafNode object for the leaf node in
-question.
-For a ProposalRef, the `value` input is the MLSMessageContentAuth carrying the
+ProposalRef, the `value` input is the MLSMessageContentAuth carrying the
 proposal.
 In the latter two cases, the KDF is determined by the group's
 ciphersuite.